 After installation of sod

 Make sure to flatten your sod down.
 Use a lawn roller to flatten any bumpy areas.
 Do not overdo this procedure.
-An overpacked or lawn will harden the surface thus making it harder for the grass to take in water and nutrients.
+An overpacked lawn will harden the surface thus making it harder for the grass to take in water and nutrients.

 Cool Seasonal Grasses